bNobo/wind-forecast-api/README.md

 ## Credits

-Special thanks to [Igor Chubin](https://github.com/chubin/wttr.in) for providing a wonderful free weather API I'm relying on in this project.
+Special thanks to [Igor Chubin](https://github.com/chubin/wttr.in) for providing a wonderful free weather API I'm relying on for this project.